Key Information

 - Development of the unique set of psychomotor skills required for laparoscopic surgery

-- Practical hands-on experience of laparoscopic surgeries including neutering, gastropexy, liver biopsy, bile aspirate, abdominal exploration, gastrointestinal biopsies and cystotomy.
+- Practical hands-on experience of laparoscopic surgeries including neutering, gastropexy, liver biopsy, bile aspirate, abdominal exploration and gastrointestinal biopsies

 Are you interested in adding laparoscopy to the services you can offer your patients?

-Stage 2: Various dates in-between Monday 3rd May to Friday 9th July at the Royal Free Hospital Simulation Centre
+Stage 2: Various dates in-between Tuesday 6th May to Friday 4th July at the Royal Free Simulation Centre

-The second stage is a laparoscopic psychomotor skills course completed over a 60-day period at the Royal Free Hospital Medical Simulation Centre.
-You will use state-of-the-art, virtual reality, high fidelity, laparoscopic simulators.
-This course includes: an introductory session; 16 to 25 one-hour, self-directed, training sessions; 3 to 4 one-on-one formative assessments; and a final summative assessment.
-Introductory sessions and assessments are arranged by appointment.
-Delegates are free to complete the training sessions at their own convenience: the simulation centre is open 24 hours a day, 7 days per week.
+The second stage is a laparoscopic psychomotor skills course, using computer simulators.
+This is completed over a 60-day period at the Royal Free Medical Simulation Centre.
+This will include an introductory session, 16 to 25 one-hour, self-directed, training sessions; 3 to 4 one-on-one formative assessments; and a final summative assessment.
+Please see below for more information.

 Why do this course?

 This course is designed to launch your “key hole” surgery journey.
-You will develop the psychomotor skills for laparoscopic surgery by a distributed practice training programme, proven to be ‘the most effective method to acquire and retain long-term surgical skills’ (Dr Pasquale Berlingieri).
+You will develop the psychomotor skills for laparoscopic surgery using a computer simulator training programme, proven to be ‘the most effective method to acquire and retain long-term surgical skills’ (Dr Pasquale Berlingieri).

 The Royal Veterinary College